RedTopper/Screenshot-Tool/README.md

 This is how the program tells the difference between a top and bottom image pair in order to merge them together.
 NTR and ninjahax images can exist in the same folder and will be merged independently!

-- The top: and bottom: denote where the top and bottom screen images should be placed in the template.png The first number is the X location from the top left and the second number is the Y location from the top left (always positive, includes 0).
-- Notice how there is no spaces in this document.
-Do not add spaces.
-Java will yell at you.

 ###Examples output with template
 ![An example screenshot exported with a template.](./output/scr_68_MERGED.png "Screenshot")